dawndishsoap3/Sofia_BlueStampPortfolio/index.md

 - Challenges:

   - Balance:
-Since one side of the main structure is a metal bar, the rest of the structure can slide along it freely.
+    - Since one side of the main structure is a metal bar, the rest of the structure can slide along it freely.
 Even when connected to the other part of the structure on the stepper motor it consistantly slides down.
 When the stepper motor itself moves down, the other side follows relatively smoothly, but when the stepper motor moves upwards instead the acrylic plate would just bend and the other side of the plate would get stuck.
 My solution was to use tension to (somewhat) fix the problem by adding an extra upwards turning 'hook' on the platform with the stepper motor and connecte it to the bottom of the structure.
 The result partially worked by pulling the weight of the structure towards the stepper motor side, but more weight added towards both sides in the future would offset that balance, but thats a future problem.

   - Limit Switches:
-The actual connection between the wire and the limit switch itself was incredebly fragile, so the biggest problem I had with the switches would be the wire completely breaking off, so the version currently on the project is the 5-6th version.
+    - The actual connection between the wire and the limit switch itself was incredebly fragile, so the biggest problem I had with the switches would be the wire completely breaking off, so the version currently on the project is the 5-6th version.
 Actually wrapping the wire itself around the connection was another challenge considering the wires wouldn't always pass the hole through the connection, which would sometimes result in weak connections especially when I first started working with the switches.

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ISGqGEbCcpE?si=TqQMsiPEvNbvCroy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>